sallywang147/LeanFunFix/src/Example/README.md

 ## Two Ways to Generate Wasm/Wat Files

 ### Fisrt Way
-1. use clang with the following flags, library file linkers,  and sysroot steup
+1. We can use clang with the following flags, library file linkers,  and sysroot steup.
+Btw,
 $home is the directory where you have .elan stored.
 In our case, it's /Users/sallywang.

    ```